hollowlake/proto-eve-ore/README.md

 # Eve Online Ore Calculation Prototype

+This is a prototype program in the working stages.

-This program was written to determine how much of a specific ore can fit inside a specified cargo space.
+It is intended to be used to find how much of a specific ore can be carried in a specified amount of space.

-It is a work-in-progress still in the prototype stages.
+It's not the most useful program, but its good practice!

 hollowlake.dev